 The Break illustrates the often demeaning teenage behavior of parental disavowing – the parents here are only depicted by their alcoholic beverages, the bicycle is a mere reflective drawing by the father/artist, the subject herself ignoring their revelry, intent on her own world view shown by camera/mobile device.

 Art historical references can also be distinguished, as the Painting Meditation where we see among other canvases distributed amongst the forest trees a depiction of Odilon Redon`s 1914 Cyclops Viewing the Naia Galatea (Kröller-Müller Museum, Netherlands); truly a depiction of the `Male Gaze´ in all its brutish nature but made passive by Redon in an unusual version of the famous myth.
 In the same painting we see Luna as the onset of female puberty, and can presume the canvas seen only from the back as maybe another version of a bicycle.

 When Milewski first exhibited his Magic Forest series the huge Bicycle painting provided a grand finale.
 It is still, in this more modest exposition, an overwhelming piece, with presence, illustrating the now discarded theme of childhood and showing an excited female form cartwheeling into the forest of her future life.
 Note the insect clinging to the pedal.

-Blowing Planets which shows a young costumed female on a balcony whose breath takes the form of stars, planets etc. This may be taken as a reference to Shakespeare´s ill-fated heroine “Juliet” of “star-crossed lovers” fame.
+Blowing WORDS which shows a young costumed female on a balcony whose breath takes the form of stars, planets etc. This may be taken as a reference to Shakespeare´s ill-fated heroine “Juliet” of “star-crossed lovers” fame.
+SEE MORE DETAILS

 Looking closely at Juliet´s breath one can detect amongst the stars also a skull and cross bones referencing that death which proceeds from Love – Le Petit Mort – and also their own fatalities that result from their romantic and socially illicit passion.